Grit – Passion and Perseverance

 Well-Being and the Five ‘Happy’ Lives

-This article is part of the course THRIVE 103: Activating Strengths in Pursuit of Well-Being Jump to Course Well-Being and The PERMA Model Seligman (2011) argues that well-being is enhanced through thriving in one or more pillars of well-being.
-His model, often referred to as the PERMA Model, consists of Positive Emotions, Engagement, Relationships, Meaning,…
+Well-Being and The PERMA Model Seligman (2011) argues that well-being is enhanced through thriving in one or more pillars of well-being.
+His model, often referred to as the PERMA Model, consists of Positive Emotions, Engagement, Relationships, Meaning, and Accomplishment (or Achievement).
+The more we thrive in each of these, the higher our well-being, according to…

 Read More